los7key/garden/docs/tech/unix/vim.md

 :%s/\s\+$//e
 :%s/\n\{3,}/\r\r/e
 ```
 Explanation: Delete all trailing whitespace from each line, then replace three or more consecutive line endings with two line endings. `e` flag means that no error is displayed if the pattern is not found.
 In the second command, `\n` in the search pattern finds newline, while `\r` in the replacement inserts a newline.

+## Shell escapes
+(More of a security tip, but seems fitting here)
+    ```
+    :set shell=/bin/sh
+    :shell
+    ```

+Or alternatively:
+    ```
+    :!/bin/sh
+    ```

 ## .vimrc
 ```